 We hosted our very first virtual alumni meeting ever in the end of May - for our alumnae and alumni living in the US.
 Now there will be more country-specific online get-togethers in the subsequent months.
 On this tab, you will find an overview of the upcoming events.
 For more details, please check out the tabs.

-This event is designed for all alumnae and alumni of the University of Stuttgart living in India as well as all Indian alumnae and alumni around the world.
+This event is designed for all alumnae and alumni of the University of Stuttgart living in South Korea as well as all South Korean alumnae and alumni around the world.

 You would like to attend?
 Please send an e-mail to firstname.lastname@example.org